Chapter 2 - Engineering Controls

 2.1.3 Installation of New Fume Hoods

-2.1.3 Installation of New Fume HoodsInstallation of a new fume hood requires careful planning and knowledge of the existing building ventilation systems and capabilities.
-Improperly installed fume hoods or other capture devices can seriously disrupt the existing ventilation system and have a negative impact in the immediate room, other fume hoods, and the ventilation system throughout the building.
+2.1.3 Installation of New Fume HoodsInstallation of a new fume hood requires careful planning and a clear understanding of the existing building ventilation systems and capabilities.
+Improperly installed fume hoods or other capture devices can disrupt airflow conditions in the room and negatively impact the performance of other hoods and the building’s overall ventilation system.

 2.1.4 Removal of Existing Fume Hoods